radekaadek/szukaj-id/README.md

 A website that allows you to check someones ingame stats!

 Running the server:
-Make sure to have python 3.10+ interpreter installed on your mashine, Enter the project directory in your operating systems terminal and run:
+Make sure to have a Python 3.10+ interpreter installed on your machine, Enter the project directory in your operating systems terminal and run:

 On powershell (windows):